L1itrer/Closer/README.md

 ./buils.sh
 ```

 If you append <em>clang</em> to the command the script will use clang instead of gcc.
 You can also append <em>release</em> to get optimized code.
 Also the buttons do nothing in debug mode, you just quit.
+Appending <em>asm</em> will also generate assembly.

 To build the release version with clang run: